7 Tips on How to Respond to a Rejection Email (with examples)

 • Ask to keep you in mind

-Take the high road and make sure you craft a simple, yet effective rejection response.
+Take the high road and craft a simple yet effective rejection response.
 Those doors you are keeping open with the organization might garner future opportunities down the line.

 We hope this helped and wish you the best of luck in your job search!